jdorri/BART-news-summaries/readme.md

 At the top is a text box for entering a search query.
 After that, press the 'Get news' button below it and live news will be displayed, consisting of the article title, an image thumbnail, a summary, and key entities relative to the queried entity.

 To generate the news summaries, I use [BART](https://arxiv.org/pdf/1910.13461.pdf) (BART-large-CNN), a pre-trained language model with SOTA summarisation capabilities.
-The first time the app is run, BART will be automatically be downloaded and cached locally.
+The first time the app is run, BART will be automatically downloaded and cached locally.

 ## CPU support only